Written by Justin Kuepper. Updated by TraderHQ Staff.

 Stock options provide traders with a great way to speculate on future price direction in a way that generates very specific risk-to-reward profiles.
 While bullish traders could simply purchase a stock outright, stock options enable them to build leveraged positions that involve limited losses.
 Spread strategies, in particular, provide a very specific maximum loss and maximum profit for each trade.

-In this article, we’ll take a look the bear call spread strategy and how it can be used to speculate on a decline in an underlying stock’s price.
+In this article, we’ll take a look at the bear call spread strategy and how it can be used to speculate on a decline in an underlying stock’s price.

 What Is a Bear Call Spread?